randylien/oren.github.com/posts/js-source-analysis.md

       plato -d report-folder *.js mocks/*.js test/integration/*.js test/unit/*.js lwes/*.js
 </pre>

-And you can run it with `make report' and even add it to your Continuous Integration server.
+And you can run it with `make report` and even add it to your Continuous Integration server.